themanual/ebooks/issue-4/EPUB/html/content/author-1-lesson.md

 I rode down the bike paths of the rivers and asked my selves what their plans were.
 As we peddled in the chilly January sunlight, I listened patiently to their stories.
 Their goals to work on books.
 Their progress on web projects.
 I jumped between bikes, between eyes.
 The further we got down the path the bigger the jumps.
 Until the goals were so small, so distant, all I could do was smile.

 I smiled riding down that river bank.
 Bundled up against the crisp air.
 I smiled and let the distance wash over me and fill me with an awareness of the now.
-I had gone back — to places, moments, feelings — and for the very first time, saw where I was in the present.
+I had gone back—to places, moments, feelings—and for the very first time, saw where I was in the present.